 Submission guidelines: Submit three JPG images of one original mask of your own design and creation which envisions the mask as a statement of fashion, ceremonial use, or everyday apparel in the year 2120.

 There is no fee to submit or exhibit.
+Acceptance date is September 26th.
 This is an entirely virtual project due to COVID restrictions.

 Since this is a virtual exhibition, there are no shipping, travel, insurance, or drop-off or pickup costs.
 This opportunity is open to artists anywhere.
 There is no age restriction or location limitation for applicants, nor any other restriction apart from the requirement to follow the brief, photograph your work well, and send it via internet to the exhibition as instructed by the prospectus, so the number of eligible artists is as comprehensive as it can be.